 A House Wren Builds A Nest In My Toronto Backyard

-To our knowledge, Bob and I have never had a House Wren visit our backyard before, but this past spring, many new species stopped in at our small suburban property for a rest en route to their breeding grounds.
+To our knowledge, Bob and I have never had a House Wren visit our Toronto backyard in Ontario, Canada, before, but one spring, many new species stopped in at our small suburban property for a rest en route to their breeding grounds.
 Among them was this House Wren.
 We were delighted that it decided to stay put and build a nest in one of our birdhouses.
 Read more

 Grey Catbird At Ashbridge’s Bay Park In Toronto